alexisyepes/event-management-system/README.md

 # Event Management System

 Link to deployed app on heroku: https://alexis-event-handler.herokuapp.com/ <br><br>

+Note: The app is hosted in Heroku using the Free Dynos; therefore, it might take a few seconds to wake up.
+Once it loads, it will run fast and smoothly.

 Credentials to test the app: <br>
 email: alexfullstackdev@gmail.com <br>
 password: 123456